-In the beginning of this programme, a lot of time
+In the beginning of this programme, a lot of time was spent on strengthening panchayats and building citizenship perspective with the help of cohort training in the community.
+There was also a need to bridge the gap between the GPs

-was spent on strengthening panchayats and building citizenship perspective with the help of cohort training in the community.
-There was also a need to bridge the gap between the GPs and the GSs.
+Application written with the help of cohorts by the Federation leaders for conducting pension camps in their panchayats and the GSs.
 It was important for both to take ownership and control of their respective powers.